Last updated on July 30th, 2020

 AMERICAS – Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, Venezuela

 There is no treatment or cure for the disease at this time.
 However, you can prevent infection by preventing against mosquito bites and getting vaccinated.

-The steps below details the process of getting the new card;
+The steps below detail the process of getting the new yellow card online;

-- Start your online application by logging on to the yellow card Nigeria website: https://yellowcardnigeria.com/
+- Start your online application by logging on to the yellow card Nigeria portal: https://yellowcardnigeria.com/

 - Click on the ‘Register’

 - Fill in your personal information

 - Click “Pay Now” and generate a receipt

 - Make a payment of ₦2,000 on the same page (or go to the bank with the RRR code provided) and print the payment confirmation

 - Go to the Port Health Services Office closest to you with the printed documents and a copy of your passport biodata page